 He was very intuitive and mediumistic-claimed to be a prophet.-He was a psychometer-discovered character and disease-had healing power-great magnetic power healed by will power without medicines.
 He was a gifted man and had a fair education-mostly acquired by association and experience.
-His chief life-work was philanthropy-healing-plans for helping the weak-establishing a good code of morals and religion-a religious life.
+His chief life-work was philanthropy-healing -plans for helping the weak-establishing a good code of morals and religion-a religious life.
 He was a follower of Christ-lived about that time and was very familiar with his teaching-I think he knew him personally.
 There was some tie of connection by consanguinity.
 He fully believed in the supernatural power and teaching of Jesus-knew his purity.
-He witnessed many of his miracles-saw his power in many things not recorded-healing the lepers and the woman with an issue.
+He witnessed many of his miracles-saw his power in many things not recorded-his healing the blind which was not recorded-healing the lepers and the woman with an issue.